This document is an informal proposal for the next major revision of the Common Trace Format (CTF): version 2.0 (hereafter named CTF 2).

 A fragment is either:

-• The version fragment, that is, an m‑string which is always CTF 2.
+The version fragment, that is, an

-• One of the other allowed fragments, which are described in the upper layers of CTF 2.
+One of the other allowed fragments, which are described in the upper layers of CTF 2.

-The first fragment in the metadata m‑array is always the version fragment.
-It is followed by one or more fragments, as described by the upper layers of CTF 2.
+fragment.
+It is followed by one or more fragments, as described by the

 Metadata stream

-A metadata stream is the JSON representation of a metadata m‑array, that is, a UTF-8 JSON array which is written by the producer to describe the data streams of the same trace.
+is written by the producer to describe the data streams of the same

 The rationale for choosing JSON over another representation, for example TSDL (CTF 1’s metadata language), is as follows:

-1. JSON can represent all the possible m-values using the m-value to JSON value assocation table.
+JSON can represent all the possible m-values using the m-value to JSON value assocation table.

-2. JSON is a simple language to consume.
+JSON is a simple language to consume.
 A very basic JSON parser can be written in a few hundred lines of C code.
 Moreover, tested and documented JSON parsers exist for all the major programming languages.

-3. JSON is a very simple language to produce.
+JSON is a very simple language to produce.

-4. JSON strings support Unicode.
+JSON strings support Unicode.

 One of the design goals of CTF 2 is to make consumption as easy as possible.
 Relieving the burden of implementing a custom TSDL parser is a substantial part of how this goal is achieved.